Balvald/ArtemisScannerTracker/README.md

 You will need to re-start EDMC if EDMC was open while you installed the plugin.
 Otherwise just start EDMC

+## Reviews

+> this plugin is like the best doggo of all plugins.
+> always helpful.  always doin what him can.
+> best for biology ever.
+13/10.
+>     — CMDR SlippyCheeze

 ## Features